 Why You Should Trust Us

 The BabyGearLab team has been testing gear since 2013 and holds an incredible amount of experience and knowledge.
-Leading this review is Molly Bradac, Senior Review Editor, and nanny with over 14 years of experience.
+Leading this review is Molly Bradac, Senior Review Editor and nanny with over 14 years of experience.
 Molly has worked with various children and ages, making her the best expert to suggest the perfect kids' backpack for you and your family.

 We tested a range of kids' backpacks to provide an overview of the current market.
-Our hands-on testing involved testers loading and wearing the bags to see which ones are more comfortable and easier to use.
+Our hands-on testing involved testers loading and wearing the bags to see which ones were more comfortable and easier to use.

 Analysis and Test Results

 Our lineup includes products of various capacities.
-The size you select may depend on your child's needs or their size.
+The size you select may depend on your child's needs or size.
 The High Sierra Loop Backpack, which is oversized compared to other packs, has the largest capacity in our review.
 Following close behind is the J World New York Sunrise Rolling Backpack.